WICG/bundle-preloading/subresource-loading-evolution.md

 ### Example

-This example, and the following examples in the page, are based on a small web page:
+This example, and the following examples in the page, are based on a small Web page:

 ```html
 <script type=bundlepreload>